rishindoshi/Soundzy/README.md

 app.get('/', function(req, res){
 	res.render('home');
 });

+app.get('/')
 ```

 Now here comes the meat of the app.
 We're setting a function here that will be called when a request comes into our server.
 Let's say our websites name is www.soundzy.com.
 When a user visits this url, their browser is going to send a GET request to our server asking for what's called the index (home) page of our website. ```app.get()``` is a nice little function that Express gives us.
-In the above case, we're saying whenever a user visits www.soundzy.com, we respond by sending back the home.html page.
+In the above case, we're saying whenever a user visits www.soundzy.com, we respond by sending back the HTML for our home page.